HTTPArchive/almanac.httparchive.org/src/content/en/2021/caching.md

 This makes us consider that even though web pages have some level of caching, the way the policies are used is outdated and not optimized to the latest state of their products.

-Based on **Lighthouse wasted bytes** from 2020 to 2021 on repeated views there was a 3.28% improvement in wasted bytes across all audited pages.
-This lowered the percentage of pages that waste 1 MB from 42.8% to 39.5%, showing a considerable trend from the community in building products that are less costly for international users with paid internet data plans.
+Based on **Lighthouse wasted bytes** from 2020 to 2021, there was a 3.28% improvement in wasted bytes across all audited pages on repeated views.
+This lowers the percentage of pages that waste 1 MB from 42.8% to 39.5%, showing a considerable trend from the community towards building products that are less costly for international users with paid internet data plans.

 {{ figure_markup(
   image="lighthouse-caching-byte-savings.png",